 The cure rate for primary basal cell carcinoma ranges from 97% to 99%.
 For squamous cell carcinoma, only a little lower at 95% to 96%.
 Experienced Mohs surgeons have reported similar cure rates.

 A substantial study of over 1500 patients focused on assessing safety.
 They found no major complications, a low postoperative pain level and just 2.6% of patients having minor complications.

 Alongside a high degree of safety and being well tolerated by patients, Mohs has continued to improve.
 Our data and that from leading clinics across the globe suggests a 99% cure rate for common skin cancers.

 Research continues on using Mohs surgery for other organs beyond the skin.
 Most clinicians would accept that for skin cancer treatment, Mohs is a proven technique with exceptional results.

 Mohs & Surgical Outcome

-A 2004 Maastricht University study concluded that rates of recurrence of facial basal cell carcinoma were lower after Mohs, a US assessment came to similar conclusions.
+A 2004 Maastricht University study concluded that rates of recurrence of facial basal cell carcinoma were lower after Mohs than any other approach, a US assessment came to similar conclusions.

 They also commented on the ability of Mohs to reduce the size of skin defects after surgery.
 Highlighting the value of Mohs for skin cancers on hands, feet, ankles, shins, nipples, or genitals.